-tional results where current consumption is used as a proxy for lifetime income.
-If total expenditures are taxable, the VAT rate becomes 8.5 percent, whereas if food, shelter, and health care are excluded, the rate becomes 10.3 percent.
+Recently, Lester Thurow (1993) argued that a VAT could be made substantially more progressive by allowing an exemption of \$4,000 in spending per person.
+A family of 4 would be able to exempt the first \$16,000 in spending from a VAT.
+With a 5% VAT, this would reduce their tax liability by \$800.
+To capture the flavor of this proposal, I consider a VAT with a \$1,000 refundable credit per household combined with a VAT.
+I adjust the tax rate to raise the same amount of revenue as a 5% VAT without the credit.
+Table 7 reports distributional results where current consumption is used as a proxy for lifetime income.
+If total expenditures are taxable, the VAT rate becomes 8.5% while if food, shelter, and health care are excluded, the rate becomes 10.3%.
 VAT burdens as a share of lifetime income are now markedly progressive.
-If total expenditures are taxed, the median average tax rate in the lowest decile is negative: these households tend to pay less than \$1,000 in VAT.
-The average tax rate rises sharply by decile with the rate in the top decile now exceeding 7 percent.
-Excluding food, shelter, and medical care leads to a subsidy for the median taxpayer in the bottom three deciles.
-The top rate now is 5.8 percent.
+If total expenditures are taxed, the median average tax rate in the lowest decile is now negative: these households tend to pay less than \$1,000 in VAT.
+The average tax rate rises sharply by decile with the rate in the top decile now exceeding 7%.
+Excluding food, shelter, and medical care leads to a subsidy for the median taxpayer in the bottom 3 deciles.
+The top rate now is 5.8%.